spatiotemporal-data/spatiotemporal-data.github.io/posts/commentator.md

 ### April 23, 2024 (Dingyi Zhuang)

 In the past decades, machine learning acted as an important data-driven computing paradigm for learning from data.
-However, real-world data usually demonstrate complicated data behaviors (e.g., uncertainty) or underlying patterns.
+However, real-world data usually demonstrate complicated data behaviors (e.g., uncertainty) and underlying patterns (e.g., biases in the collection process).
 In this study, we hope to connect machine learning with real-world data problems in transport demand modeling and in the meanwhile highlight the importance of uncertainty quantification in the prediction task.
 There are three critical challenges as proposed:

 - Robustness: Solving the unexpected data variation that produced by special events or extreme cases.
 - Reliability: Handling the the model's generalization ability to different conditions.